DamienIrving/damienirving.github.io/story.md

 before taking up postdoctoral positions at CSIRO and then UNSW to study anthropogenic changes in the global energy and water cycles.

-Throughout these climate research roles,
+Throughout my PhD and postdoctoral years,
 I developed and maintained a strong interest data science education and open/reproducible research.
 I’ve been an instructor, lesson author and regional coordinator with